 Schedule your resources so that you give them as much time as possible focused only on one project.
 That might mean a few days on one project here, then a bit of time on another project, then a week back on the first project and so on.
-It will feel as if they are jumping around, but in reality you are avoiding asking them to multitask.
+It will feel as if they are jumping around, but in reality, you are avoiding asking them to multitask.

-Tony Schwartz reports in HBR on a study that shows it takes 25% longer to finish your primary task when you are interrupted with something else.
+Tony Schwartz reports in HBR on a study that shows it takes 25% longer to finish your primary task when you are interrupted by something else.
 Your team members will be more productive and finish their tasks more quickly overall if you can minimize the time they have to spend jumping between projects on the same day.